DataJuggler/ExcelerateWinApp/README.md

 2. Copy the classes created into the Objects folder of ExcelerateWinApp

-3. Load Excel Worksheet(s) - Example is include in UpdateButton_Click event
+3. Load Excel Worksheet(s) - Example is included in the UpdateButton_Click event

     // load your object(s)<br>
     string workbookPath = FileSelector.Text;